mlevit/aws-auto-cleanup/README.md

 #### Regions

-Table includes the `clean` attribute which informs Auto Cleanup if the region should be cleaned up or not.
+The table includes the `clean` attribute which informs Auto Cleanup if the region should be cleaned up or not.

 | Region            | Clean |
 | ----------------- | ----- |